 In addition, Ian’s grandfather, Fred Stagg, visited our class last week to show the children the scale model airplanes that he builds and flies.
 He talked about the process of building to scale and showed them photos of his planes.
 The students had a chance to pass around the remote control that operates just like the cockpit of the plane.
 Mr. Stagg left a partially constructed airplane for our class to keep!

 Allegra McGinniss brought in a special “ambassador” from a recent trip to Puerto Rico, along with a book for our class to read and keep that explains about the plants and animal life in Puerto Rico.
 “Coqui”, (pronounced CO-KEY), the singing tree frog, is a special and much beloved mascot of Puerto Rico.
 The Puerto Rican coqui is a very tiny, tree frog that comes in many colors ranging from green to brown to yellowish and has a high pitched sound.
 Their song can be heard from far, far away.

 We thank the parents and extended families for their time, interest and efforts in sharing their knowledge, hobbies and travel experiences with our class!
 Their sharing enriches the students’ education experience tremendously.

 We wish you an enjoyable Spring Break and a wonderful Spring Season! ~ Ms. Assunta, Ms. Amber and the students of Primary Class A

 February 2015 Happenings

-If you have a very simple cookie recipe for a Valentine baking project, please sent it in with your child and we will incorporate that into our practical life exercises.
+We are looking for very simple cookie recipes to continue our Valentine’s themed baking projects for the month of February.
+If you would like to share a recipe, please sent it in with your child and we will incorporate that into our practical life exercises.